alba02/IDMX268-blog/src/content/pages/contact.md

 ---
 Got a burning question regarding anything in general?
 I am happy to talk.

-Just send me a message using the form below, and I will try to respond in a timely manner.<!--StartFragment-->
+Just send me a message using the form below, and I will try to respond in a timely manner, or email me @ albamaldonado450@gmail.com !--StartFragment-->

 👍